s3rvac/git-edit-index/README.md

 * To unstage a modified file, change its status from `A` to `M`.
 * To add an untracked file, change its status from `?` to `A`.
 * To stop tracking of a file, change its status to `?`.
+* To revert changes done to a file since the last commit, remove the line with the file.

 The status is case-insensitive, e.g. both `A` and `a` stage the given file (lower-case letters are easier to type).